Cold & flu – The most common viral infections

 Wash hands

-The most straightforward and fastest task is to wash hands thoroughly and often with soap and water for at least 20 seconds.
-An alcohol-based hand rub is a good alternative if soap and water are unavailable.
+The most straightforward and fastest task is to wash hands thoroughly and often with soap and water.
+An alcohol-based hand rub is a good alternative if soap and water are unavailable [11].

 Disinfect stuff

-Doorknobs, light switches, electronics, as well as kitchen and bathroom countertops are considered high-touch surfaces and should be cleaned and disinfected daily.
+Doorknobs, light switches, electronics, as well as kitchen and bathroom countertops are considered high-touch surfaces and should be cleaned and disinfected regularly [11].

 Avoid people with viral infections